vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 </script>
 ```

-4. You can also add a `<style>` tag to the file but this is not mandatory specially since most of the style will be handled by the theming mechanism.
+4. You can also add a `<style>` tag to the file but this is not mandatory especially since most of the style will be handled by the theming mechanism.

 ```[html]
 <style>